Antlerless elk-control permits

 Example 2: If you have an any bull elk permit and you’re hunting on the South Slope unit, you can obtain an antlerless elk-control permit.
 You can harvest a bull elk anywhere on the unit, but you may only harvest an antlerless elk within the South Slope, Yellowstone elk-control unit.

-If you obtained a permit (including general season) to harvest a buck, bull or once-in-a-lifetime species on any of the listed units (not including CWMUs), you have the option of purchasing an antlerless elk-control permit.
+If you obtained a permit (including general season) to harvest a buck, bull or once-in-a-lifetime species on any of the listed units, you have the option of purchasing an antlerless elk-control permit.
+If the unit is a Cooperative Wildlife Management Unit (CWMU), you must also have approval from the CWMU operator.

 The antlerless elk-control permit allows you to harvest an antlerless elk in the same unit where you'll already be hunting an antlered big game animal.
 Antlerless elk-control permits are not valid statewide.
 Please verify all hunt boundaries before heading into the field.
 You may hunt the antlerless elk only during the season dates — and with the same weapon — listed on your buck, bull or once-in-a-lifetime permit.